PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Best permanent life insurance in Canada

 “Permanent life insurance” is a catch-all for three types of products: term 100, universal, and whole life insurance.
-All three are permanent because as long as you keep paying your premiums, your coverage never expires.
+All three are permanent because as long as you keep paying, your coverage never expires—though you’ll find much lower premiums with term coverage.

 Price is a key consideration for permanent policies because you have to make payments for the rest of your life.
 If you miss even one, your policy will lapse and you’ll lose all the value you’ve built so far, including any cash values, investments and dividends (unless they were deposited in a separate account).